-- 1) Understanding metrology in terms of the mathematical; computational; design and hardware aspects of measurement systems including imaging devices - 2) Medical instrumentation design - 3) Physics and signal processing/image processing of measuring biosignals including those derived from medical instrumentation and medical imaging systems.
+- Understanding metrology in terms of the mathematical; computational; design and hardware aspects of measurement systems including imaging devices - 2) Medical instrumentation design - 3) Physics and signal processing/image processing of measuring biosignals including those derived from medical instrumentation and medical imaging systems.

-Course Code: ELEN3009A

 Course Description: Software Development II

-NQF Credits 18 NQF Level: 7

-(18) (3-0-3) (1 term)

 This course introduces the student to key aspects of software development.
-The course covers three main areas: object-oriented modelling and design, programming using modern $C + +$ , and key software engineering technical practices.
+The course covers three main areas: object-oriented modelling and design, programming using modern C++, and key software engineering technical practices.
 In terms of object-orient modelling, important concepts such as information hiding, composition, inheritance and polymorphism are explored.
-Modern $C + +$ covers the use of the auto keyword, range-based for loops, the Standard Template Library, and smart pointers.
+Modern C++ covers the use of the auto keyword, range-based for loops, the Standard Template Library, and smart pointers.
 The software engineering practices that are focused on are unit testing and basic version control.

-Course Code: ELEN3012A

 Course Description: Signals and Systems II A

-NQF Credits 12 NQF Level: 7

-(12) (3-1-0 ) (1 term)

 The Signals and Systems IIA course provides the student with theoretical and mathematical foundations underpinning more specialised courses in Control; Signal processing and Measurements.
 The course syllabus entails seven key areas:

-1) Fourier transforms
+- Fourier transforms

-2) Applic ations of the Fourier transforms
+- 2) Applications of the Fourier transforms

-3) Bode p lots
+- 3) Bode plots

-uous filter design
+- 4) Continuous filter design

-State variable modelling
+- State variable modelling 5)

-Solution of the State equations in time and frequency domains
+- Solution of the State equations in time and frequency domains 6)

-7) Sampling continuous time signals.
+- Sampling continuous time signals.

-Course Code: ELEN3013A

 Course Description: Signals and Systems II B

-NQF Credits: 9 NQF Level: 7

 (9) (2-1- 1) (1 term)

-Signals and Systems course provides the students with theoretical and mathematical foundations underpinning more specialised courses in Control; Signal Processing and Measurements.
+Signals and Systems course provides the students with theoretical and mathematical foundations underpinning more specialised courses in Control: Signal Processing and Measurements.
 The emphasis of Signals and Systems IIB is on analysis of discrete time linear systems in the time and frequency domains.
 The course topics covers four key areas:

-- 1) Discrete time signals and LTI systems;
+- Discrete time signals and LTI systems; 1)

 - 2) Discrete Fourier transform and Discrete Time Fourier transform;

-- 3) Z-transform;
+- 3) 7-transform:

 - 4) Discrete IIR and FIR filters